ncmreynolds/retroTerm/README.md

 ### Version history

-#### 0.1.2
+#### 0.1.6

-First public release.
+This is the current moderately usable and stable release.
 For a full list of available versions, see the [repository tag list](https://github.com/ncmreynolds/retroTerm/tags).
 There is also a [change log](documentation/CHANGELOG.md) included in the documentation.

 ## How to Get Help